Markets Institute: Thought Leader Group

 Group Fund Manager, London | Commonwealth Development Corporation (CDC)

 Prior to joining the CDC, Daudi served as Vice President of Sustainability for Barry Callebaut Global Sourcing & Cocoa and Managing Director of Biolands.

-Before his position with Barry Callebaut, Daudi worked with Cargill for 20 years in various roles in the commodities sectors including commodity broking in his early years and 7 years the Sugar Division as their asset portfolio manager.
-This resulted in the buildup of 13 joint venture partnerships across 4 continents where Daudi served on the board as their representative and in some cases as the project manager for the building of some of the joint venture assets namely a 1 million ton $100 million sugar refinery in Homs, Syria and another similar size one in Kakinada, India.
+Before his position with Barry Callebaut, Daudi worked with Cargill for 20 years in various roles in the commodities sectors including commodity broking in his early years and 7 years with the Sugar Division as their asset portfolio manager.
+This resulted in the buildup of 13 joint venture partnerships across 4 continents where Daudi served on the board as their representative and, in some cases, project manager for the building of some joint venture assets, namely a 1 million ton $100 million sugar refinery in Homs, Syria and another of similar size in Kakinada, India.

 Daudi also has extensive Africa experience including 10 years working on the continent initially as a well-side geologist and then later running a fleet of 60 trucks for a logistics company servicing the landlocked country of Malawi from ports as far afield as Dar-es-Salaam and Durban.

 Daudi Lelijveld holds a Joint Honours Bachelor of Science Degree in Biology and Geology from the UK and he also undertook Masters Studies in Finance at the University of Minnesota, Minneapolis.